MarcYin/SIAC/README.md

 ## Outputs from SIAC_S2

-All the outputs from SIAC are specified in the `siac_output.json` within the original S2 L1C folder.
+All the outputs from SIAC are specified in the `siac_output.json` within the original S2 L1C folder:

+  An example of the [siac_output.json](https://gws-access.jasmin.ac.uk/public/nceo_ard/S2/30/U/UD/S2A_MSIL1C_20170312T114341_N0204_R123_T30UUD_20170312T114341.SAFE/siac_output.json)

-The following is a list of the outputs from SIAC and their corresponding meanings:
+The following table specify a list of the outputs from SIAC and their corresponding meanings:

 | Abbreviation      | Description | Scale     |  Comments |
 | :---           |    :----           |          :--- | :--- |